 The resource layer mainly provides computational resources, running environment and resources collaboration.

-The network layer provides the communication capabilities for Cloud-based AR, such as QoS service, uplink services, network optimization, etc.
+The network layer provides the communication capabilities for cloud-based AR, such as QoS service, uplink services, network optimization, etc.

 The terminal layer, provides the cloud-based AR built-in services based on different types of terminals, including cloud-based AR services clients/ APPs, pug-ins/SDK, etc. It also provides service presentation on the terminals and collects manipulations of the terminals to return the control layer.
 It also provides the function of crowdsourcing collection about the real world.

-The OA&M provides centralized operating, management and maintenance functions of Cloud-based AR, such as the managements of content, user, technology integration, operation, resource, network capability docking and terminal.
+The OA&M provides centralized operating, management and maintenance functions of cloud-based AR, such as the managements of content, user, technology integration, operation, resource, network capability docking and terminal.

-The security of cloud-based AR provides multi-dimensional security mechanisms, such as the securities of content, service, data, cloud resource pool, network and user experience.
+The security of cloud-based AR provides multi-dimensional security mechanisms, such as the securities of content, service, data, and cloud resource pool, network and user experience.